 rpm -i package-1.2.3.rpm

-The above command do not search for required dependencies of the packages.
+The above command does not search for the required dependencies of the packages.
 If the dependencies are not installed on your system, the above command will fail.

-If your system is connected with Internet, Use YUM or DNF package manager to install downloaded rpm file.
-This will help you to install dependencies required for the package.
+If your system is connected to the Internet, Use YUM or DNF package manager to install the downloaded rpm file.
+This will help you to install the dependencies required for the package.

 yum localinstall package-1.2.3.rpm